Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Duality between Frobenius modules and Cartier modules

 \begin{prop} \begin{itemize} \item The pairing defined above defines a functor \item The above functor gives rise to Furthermore, if we fix either variable, the induced functor is triangulated. \item The diagram commutes. \end{itemize} \end{prop} \begin{proof} The first two statements are immediate, and the third one follows from \autoref{inj qcoh Cartier is inj O_X}. \end{proof}

-We can restrict this pairing to coherent $F$-modules and ind-coherent Cartier modules.
+We can restrict this pairing to coherent Frobenius modules and quasi--coherent Cartier modules.
+Note that although the image of the functor below lies in $\IndCoh_X^{C^r}$, we will not need it (and in fact, this statement will not hold for the other pairing).

 \begin{prop} Assume that $X$ is Noetherian and $F$-finite.
-Then the $\HHom$ pairing defined above induces a functor The associated diagram commutes, and the top arrow is triangulated if we fix either variable. \end{prop} \begin{proof} To obtain the first statement, we have to show that if $\Mcal \in \Coh_X^{F^r}$ and $\Ncal \in \IndCoh_X^{C^r}$, then $\HHom(\Mcal, \Ncal) \in \IndCoh_X^{C^r}$.
-This holds, since coherent $F$-module are compact objects.

-The rest follows from \autoref{inj qalg is inj O_X} (note that we restrict to bounded above complexes of coherent $F$-modules because infinite products of quasi-coherent modules are not quasi-coherent in general). \end{proof}
+Then the $\HHom$ pairing defined above induces a functor The associated diagram commutes, and the top arrow is triangulated if we fix either variable. \end{prop} \begin{proof} This is immediate from the definitions and \autoref{inj qalg is inj O_X} (note that we restrict to bounded above complexes of coherent Frobenius modules because infinite products of quasi-coherent modules are not quasi-coherent in general). \end{proof}